Skip to content ↓

 9a Friday group Reminders/Special Notes

-18th October Chicken bake Please bring an oven proof dish
+7th March Chicken & leek pie Please bring an oven proof dish

 9b